webplatform/docs-wpd/Stewardship_Committee_Charter/index.md

-'''At this point, ''do not share'' this information without permission of collaborators.
-Public leaks will decrease the impact of the site launch announcement.'''

-<big>'''''Note:''' This will be canonical location of this document in the future, but for legal discussions and comments, the current active version is the Google Docs version: [https://docs.google.com/document/d/10xoLzL7Fvl1C6Ufmc7bEj-ymnVhUE-_zeRdSGKCqveQ/edit?pli=1].''</big>
 = Stewardship Committee Charter =

 This document lays out the by-laws of the stewardship committee, which every steward must contractually agree to abide by.